 - duress.

-Please know that only public officers can violate Penal Code 504.
-Therefore, it is always a legal defense for an accused to show that he was not a “public officer” at the time any alleged crime took place.
-Most “public employees” are not public officers.
+Only public officers can violate Penal Code 504.
+Therefore, it is always a legal defense to show that you were not a “public officer” at the time any alleged crime took place.

-Please recall that a public officer has to fraudulently use public property or funds before he can be found guilty under PC 504.
-This means it is a sound legal defense for a defendant to show that there was no fraud involved in his case (e.g., perhaps he misappropriated funds via a simple mistake).
+Public officers have to fraudulently use public property or funds to be found guilty under PC 504.
+This means it is a sound legal defense to show that there was no fraud involved in the case (for example, perhaps you misappropriated funds via a simple mistake).

 A public officer that violates Penal Code 504 is guilty of embezzlement.2 Embezzlement in California can be punished as either a form of: